William Schlaff, MD

 The program is based at Thomas Jefferson University Hospital, one of Philadelphia's premier medical centers, and a tertiary referral center for high risk obstetrics.
 This unit, which does approximately 2,000 deliveries per year, has state of the art critical care beds for maternal transport, a large antepartum unit, and Level III NICU.

-Our department does more robot assisted procedures than ay program in the area.
+Our department does more robot assisted procedures than any program in the area.
 Our curriculum in robot use helps residents develop expanded skills in robot assisted surgeries.

-All major subspecialties, including Gynecologic Oncology, Reproductive Endocrinology and Infertility, Maternal Fetal Medicine (fellowship program) and Urogynecology are represented.
+All major subspecialties, including Gynecologic Oncology, Reproductive Endocrinology and Infertility, Family Planning, Maternal Fetal Medicine (fellowship program) and Uro-gynecology are represented.
 There is strong emphasis on research and academic activities for our residents.

-(Resident experience in obstetrics and gynecology is supplemented by rotations at our affiliate institution, Virtua Voorhees Hospital, a community hospital in nearby South Jersey.)
+Resident experience in obstetrics and gynecology is enhanced by rotations at our affiliate institution, Virtua Voorhees Hospital, a community hospital in nearby South Jersey.